liaozter/Final-Project/README.md

     1. media_cache.json
     2. media.db

 3. If you lose the file media_cache.json, then go to http://www.omdbapi.com/apikey.aspx and get API keys as instruction.
+I provide my API KEY in the Final Project Submission on CANVAS.
    Open the secret.py file and and fill in your API keys.
    Run final_project_setup.py by :
 ```